pierrediedhiou/cybersecurity-journey/glossary.md

 - **Server-Side Validation** — Security checks performed on the server rather than the browser.
 Cannot be bypassed by the attacker and is the correct way to implement security controls
+- **Server-Side Validation** — Security checks performed on the server that cannot be bypassed by the attacker
+- **Session Management** — The process of maintaining a user's authenticated state across multiple web requests using session cookies
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to